adfernandes/libmdbx/README.md

 _libmdbx_ provides three official ways for integration in source code form:

-1. Using an amalgamated source code which available in the [releases section](https://gitflic.ru/project/erthink/libmdbx/release) on GitFlic.
+1. Using an amalgamated source code which available in the [releases section](https://sourcecraft.dev/dqdkfa/libmdbx/release) on SourceCraft.
    > An amalgamated source code includes all files required to build and use _libmdbx_, but not for testing _libmdbx_ itself.
 Beside the releases an amalgamated sources could be created any time from the original clone of git repository on Linux by executing `make dist`.
 As a result, the desired set of files will be formed in the `dist` subdirectory.

 2. Using [Conan Package Manager](https://conan.io/):